 • You’re targeting different audiences with different messaging

-What Is a Buyer Persona?
+What Is a Audience Persona?

-A Buyer Persona represents an ideal or hypothetical consumer you define yourself.
+An Audience Persona represents an ideal or hypothetical consumer you define yourself.

-Use Buyer Personas when:
+Use Audience Personas when:

 • You don’t have access to real consumer data